Defense attorney: All Daunte Wright had to do was surrender

-MINNEAPOLIS (AP) — The suburban Minneapolis police officer who killed Daunte Wright violated her training and "betrayed a 20-year-old kid" when she shot him with a handgun instead of a Taser during a traffic stop, a prosecutor told jurors Wednesday.

-Prosecutor Erin Eldridge began her opening statement at former Brooklyn Center Officer Kim Potter's manslaughter trial by telling jurors that a police officer's fundamental duty is to protect the sanctity of life.
-She also said Potter had received extensive training, including in risks of firing the wrong weapon.

-“This is exactly what she had been trained for years to prevent,” prosecutor Erin Eldridge said.
+“This is exactly what she had been trained for years to prevent,” Eldridge said.
 “But on April 11, she betrayed her badge and she failed Daunte Wright.”

-Potter, 49, is charged with first-degree and second-degree manslaughter in Wright’s April 11 death in Brooklyn Center.
-The white former officer, who resigned two days after the shooting, has said she meant to use her Taser on the 20-year-old Wright after he tried to drive away from a traffic stop as officers tried to arrest him, but that she grabbed her handgun instead.

 “We trust them to know wrong from right, and left from right,” Eldridge said.
 “This case is about an officer who knew not to get it dead wrong, but she failed to get it right.”